PitPik/Schnauzer/README.md

 #### Where are the "#if", "#unless", "#each" and "#with" helpers like in Handlebars?

+"#each" and "#with" are supported (without "else" though);

+"#each" converts an object into an array and iterates through it.
+Helpers like "@key", "@index" etc. can be used.

-Well, there are none.
-They are not really needed or easy build yourself.
+The rest is not really needed or easy build by yourself.
 Let's say you have the following model:
 ```js
 {